 Users will be able to select books from the search results or metadata page and add them to the My Books list, where they can generate a citation or reading list.

-Scope of the Winter 2018 release (what we're working on this summer)
+Scope of the Winter 2018 public beta release release

 Users will be able to access books with concurrent use restrictions.
-Users will be able to search within PDF and HTML content and, when looking at a book’s metadata, users will see a selection of related books.
-They will be able to search across XML book and navigate directly to sections associated with search results.
+Users will be able to search within PDF and HTML content, and to search across XML book and navigate directly to sections associated with search results.

 e-resource staff will be able to log in and review all collections their school is entitled to.
 They will be able to generate title lists based on collections or load date, and packages of MARCs or KBART files using the same parameters.
 They will be able to select collections or date ranges and generate a few usage reports.